DeepSideEffect/KainForgeCalculator/README_EN.md

 - Support for both upgrading and downgrading an item.
 - Ability to copy the result to the clipboard in one of the two available formats.
 - Ability to translate the page into multiple languages (French and English implemented).
+- Ability to launch the page directly in the requested language.
 - Intuitive and playful user interface to facilitate the use of the calculator.
 - Fully responsive and animated display.
 - Adjustable sound effects.
+- Preservation of user preferences for the next use.

 ## Installation
 To install and run this project locally, follow the steps below: